smart-data-models/dataModel.TourismDestinations/Event/doc/spec_FR.md

         model: https://schema.org/currenciesAccepted
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     director:
-      description: 'List of director who manage the composition.'
+      description: List of director who manage the composition
       items:
         type: string
       type: array
       x-ngsi:
         type: Property
     doorTimeClose:
-      description: 'Doors closing time to access the show..'
+      description: Doors closing time to access the show
       type: string
       x-ngsi:
         type: Property
     doorTimeOpen:
-      description: 'Doors opening time to access the show.'
+      description: Doors opening time to access the show
       type: string
       x-ngsi:
         type: Property
     duration:
       description: 'The duration of each show.
 The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **HUR** represents **Hours**.'
+For instance, **HUR** represents **Hours**'
       type: number
       x-ngsi:
         type: Property